How to Get Your Student (F) Visa

 - Proof of your relationship to your spouse and children if you are married and/or have children.

 - Additional documents may be required.
 Please check with the embassy or consulate where you will apply for your visa.

 - How to prepare for your visa interview:

-In addition to the documents you present, you need to be well-prepared for the visa interview..
-The interview will be conducted in English, so make sure that you listen carefully to all questions that the official may ask you.
+The visa interview will be conducted in English, so make sure that you listen carefully to all questions that the official may ask you.